SoumikPal/Networking/multiclient_server/README.md

 # Multi-Client-Server-Chat
 Group chat program where there is a single server and multiple clients.
-The server forwards a client's message to all the other clients.
+The server forwards a client's message to a particular client.

 <b>Platform:</b> Linux with GCC compiler

+<b>Compiling:</b> gcc server.c -pthread -o server
-<b>Compiling:</b> gcc filename.c -pthread
+<b>Compiling:</b> gcc client.c -pthread -o client

-<b>Running the server:</b> ./a.out portnumber
+<b>Running the server:</b> ./server 8000(or any other port number of your choice)

-<b>Running the clients:</b> ./a.out username portnumber
+<b>Running the clients:</b> ./client usernumber 8000(same port as server)

-<b>Stopping the clients and server:</b> CTRL-D
+<b>Stopping the clients and server:</b> CTRL-C

 <b>Note:</b> The portnumber provided to clients should be same as the one given to server.
-Username is just an identity of yourself.
+Usernumber is just an identity of yourself.